TIBCOSoftware/tci-flogo/samples/app-dev/rest-multipart-formURLEncoded/readme.md

 4. InvokeRest activity configured manually to invoke the x-www-form-urlencoded service.
 5. Branching from the InvokeRest activity based on the response code received from the service.
 4. App property for the URL field which can be overridden at runtime as per the request URL.

+## Prerequisites

+* These apps use AmazonS3 activities and AWS connection for uploading files to S3 Bucket and getting the file content.
+Please make sure you have a valid AWS Access ID and Access Keys.
+* You need to have access to Amazon S3 services and created a bucket where a file can be uploaded.

 ## Import the sample apps